afariha/ConformanceConstraintsReproducibility/README.md

 # Requires Python version Python 3.9.5
 ## Execute the following commands

-### Download and extract data (or just simply download the data.zip from the repo and extract it manually)
+### Download and extract data using git-lfs (or just simply download the data.zip from the repo and extract it manually).
+Commands that would likely work for Linux are in parentheses.
 ```
-brew install git-lfs
+brew install git-lfs	(sudo apt install git-lfs)
 git lfs install
 git lfs pull --include=data.zip
 unzip data.zip